EnochAy/End-to-End-Cryptocurrency-Analytics/README.md

 # Database Setup

 This project uses MySQL to store the cryptocurrency data.
-You can modify the database settings to use PostgreSQL or any other database if needed.
+The database settings can be modified to use PostgreSQL or any other database if needed.

 To initialize the SQLite database, no manual setup is required.
 The Python script automatically creates a table and stores data in the crypto_data.db file.